raynorpat/cake/README.md

 ## Compiling

 _Cake_ builds with CMake.
 If you've never tried it, please do so, it rocks.
+We require at least version 3.0.

-The main requirement to build _Cake_ is SDL2, which is provided in library format for MSVC builds.
+The main dependency to build _Cake_ is SDL2, which is provided in library format for MSVC builds, all others will need to grab it from source or from their distribution.

 Other dependencies include glew, libcurl, libmad, libmodplug, and zlib.
 We provide all dependencies for building everything else in src_main/libs if CMake doesn't find one.

 There are various scripts in the src_main directory that will give you a way to build if CMake is installed on your machine.
+These scripts range from regular old GNU makefiles to XCode projects as well as MSVC 2010 all the way through 2017 32bit and 64bit variants.

 ## Installing

 To have a working game, you must install the game data into the baseq2 folder.
 All that is required is a copy of the full retail version of Quake 2.
 That is pak0.pak, pak1.pak, and pak2.pak.

-Cake requires SDL2 to be installed or available on your system to function.
+_Cake_ requires SDL2 to be installed or available on your system to function.
 If on Windows, that usually just requires putting SDL2.dll next to the main engine exe.

 ## Contributing